nfischer/git-precheck/README.md

 But wait, there's *even more*!
-If you're a [fugitive](https://github.com/tpope/vim-fugitive) user, then you get vim-integration **for free**.
-You can run prechecks from within vim with:
+If you're a [fugitive](https://github.com/tpope/vim-fugitive) user, then you get vim-integration *for free*.
+You can run prechecks from within vim using:

 ```Vim
 :Git precommit " or if you were smart and made the short alias...